Sagarnil7/Sagarnil7/README.md

 ### Hi there 👋
 Hi, I am Sagarnil Mukherjee.
-A passionate and self-driven data science enthusiast from India.I am interested to learn new topics related to data and also bring those into practice.
-I have worked on projects namely 'Webscraping of top 250 movies on the site of IMDB ' and 'A comparative analysis of google playstore applications'
+A passionate and self-driven data science enthusiast from India.
+I am interested in learning new topics related to data and putting those into practice.
+I have worked on a few projects, namely 'Webscraping of the Top 250 Movies on the Site of IMDB ' and 'A Comparative Analysis of google play store applications."